 Local Value Added in Latin America

 To us, empowerment is the key!
-By training local people and sensitising them for social and ecological issues, we ensure that structures continue to develop independently and take permanent roots.
+By training local people and sensitizing them for social and ecological issues, we ensure that companies develop in a self-dynamic and self-organised manner and can become sustainable through their own strength and conviction.

 Step by Step